SK-EID/TempelPlus/README.md

 More info about digital stamps and possibilities for purchasing is available at Sertifitseerimsikeskus website: https://www.sk.ee/en/services/Digital-stamp

 Usage instructions can be found from TempelPlus User Manual: https://github.com/sertkeskus/TempelPlus/blob/master/docs/TempelPlus%20User%20Manual%20v1.3.0.pdf

+Instructions for using the automated tests are provided in https://github.com/sertkeskus/TempelPlus/blob/master/docs/Automaattestide%20k%C3%A4ivitamine1.4.pdf (in Estonian).
+Data for testing is linked as a submodule (see https://github.com/sertkeskus/TempelPlus_TestData).

+NB!
+TempelPlus software is not officially supported anymore.
+Source code is provided on "as is" terms with no warranty, you are welcome to redistribute and reuse the software (see LICENSE for more information).